Tandy Corporation: Acquisition of Merribee and RadioShack

 Sales were going well for Tandy during this time.
 Under the leadership of Lloyd Redd (president) and Al Patten (VP of Operations), the company prospered.
-The number of Tandy store-fronts skyrocketed over the next five to six years by growing from 132 sites in 1969 to 269 sites in 1975.
+The number of Tandy store-fronts skyrocketed over the next five to six years, growing from 132 sites in 1969 to 269 sites in 1975 as more and more people reveled in the excitement of Tandy.
 Ground broke in downtown Fort Worth for the construction of the Tandy Towers in 1975.
 The 18-story office building was initiated as phase I of a massive downtown development with plans to cover eight city blocks and become the new headquarters of the Tandy Corp.
 It contained an upscale retail shopping center with an indoor ice skating rink and had its own privately owned subway system.

 The company's board of directors then announced a plan to separate Tandy's businesses into three distinct publicly held companies.
 The two new companies were named Tandycrafts, Inc. and Tex Tan-Hickok, Inc. This plan was publicized as a strategy to provide intensive leadership and tailored management of the three distinct and diverse businesses of the company, each of which recently had reached a substantial size.
 With this transition, RadioShack and Tandy Leather Company were no longer under the same corporate umbrella.
 Wray Thompson was promoted to president of Tandy Leather Company in 1976 and Dave Ferrill was promoted to the position of National Sales Manager; they oversaw 288 stores.
 Although they opened their 300th store that year, the popularity of Nature-Tand's products had begun to slide.

 Charles Tandy died on November 4, 1978, at the age of 60.
 Concurrently, key stakeholders began to question the direction of the company.
 Wray Thompson subsequently resigned from his position as president and later started The Leather Factory with Ron Morgan, which eventually purchased Tandy Leather Corporation in 2000.